conni3/cloudian/content/posts/System Verilog/Language Concepts/Tasks vs Functions.md

 ---
 title: Tasks vs Functions
-showTableOfContents:
+showTableOfContents: true
 ---

 Both functions and tasks are subroutines that are reusable RTL or testbench codes.

-## Return value and Argument directions
+## Return Value and Argument Directions
 ### Function

 - must return a single value, whose function you declare in the header